 The two most popular phones in the market are Android and iOS for a long time.
-However, there is always a debate about which is the better one and why as to why it should be chosen over the other, and so does the topic of debate arise as to how to download apps to SD card on Android.
+However, there is always a debate about which is the better one and why it should be chosen over the other, and so does the topic of debate arise as to how to download apps to an SD card on Android.

 One of the major problems encountered by iOS users is the problem of running out of storage space.
 Android users have the benefit of using their SD cards as a key to getting extra storage.

 However, this might seem like a challenging thing to do for some people.
 But, you don’t have to worry because that’s where we will help you do this easily without any worry.

 This article will help you to understand how to download apps to SD cards on Android very simply.
 First, read this article carefully because this will reduce the chance of making errors, and therefore you will save a lot of time here.

 Read Also: NOT ENOUGH MEMORY TO OPEN THIS PAGE: FIX